xenobiolab/xenoquant/README.md

 - `xr_violin.py`
 - `xr_extract_metrics.py`

-These modules operate on the working directory and require specification of the UBP base, retrieved from `xr_params.py`.
+These modules operate on the working directory and require specification of the XNA base, retrieved from `xr_params.py`.

 ### Available visualizations